openeverest/everest.github.io/content/blog/_index.md

 ---
 title: "Blog"
-description: "Latest news and articles from the Everest Open Source project"
+description: "Latest news and articles from the OpenEverest project"
 ---